Primechain/primechain-api-docs/docs/usecases/temp.md

 ### 3.4 Publish a bill of lading

-## 4. Enable invoice discounting.
+## 4. Retrieve data from the blockchain

+## 5. Invoice discounting

-## 5. Publish GPS information and documents in real-time.
+## 6. Publish GPS information and data in real-time

-## 6. Settle accounts in real-time without the need for manual reconciliation.
+## 7. Settle accounts in real-time

 Have a query?
 Email us on info@primechain.in